-In this chapter, we first define the basic concepts of data quality, then report the formal definitions of a set of 26 different dimensions along with their respective metrics identified in [166].

-Thereafter, we describe a set of currently available tools specially designed to assess the quality of Linked Data.
+In this chapter, we first define the basic concepts of data quality (subsection 7.1), then report the formal definitions of a set of 18 different dimensions along with their respective metrics identified in [212] (subsection 7.2).
+Thereafter, we compare a set of currently available tools specially designed to assess the quality of Linked Data (subsection 7.7).